 Applications must be submitted by email to the address specified in the round.
+Note that emails including all attachments must not exceed 10 megabytes (MB).
 Email submissions must include the MY APS solicitation number along with the subsequent round number and applicant's name in the subject line heading.
 In addition, for an application sent by multiple emails, the subject line must also indicate whether the email relates to the technical or cost application, and the desired sequence of the emails and their attachments (e.g. "No. 1 of 4", etc.).
 For example, if the cost application is being sent in two emails, the first email should have a subject line that states: "[MY APS round number], [organization name], Cost Application, Part 1 of 2".